On-lattice Vicsek model in confined geometries

 Considering a solitary swarm, the sum of incoming and outgoing particles for all alignment processes over all time steps during a collision of the swarm with a boundary is zero.
 Therefore, the perpendicular velocity component of the swarm towards the boundary, which is opposite for incoming and outgoing particles, is subsequently cancelled, and only the parallel velocity component persists.
 After some time, all the swarms have collided with a boundary, and consequently all particles move parallel to the boundaries.

-The order parameter $v_a$ from the base model (eq \ref{eq:order_parameter}) is also suitable to describe the transition form disorder to order in the pipe geometry.
-The behaviour of $v_a$ in dependence of the noise $\eta$, is almost identical for systems with a pipe geometry or PBCs (Fig. \ref{fig:comparison_pipe_PBCs}).
-Only zero noise systems in a pipe geometry show deviations from perfect alignment.
+The order parameter $v_a$ from the base model (eq.~\ref{eq:order_parameter}) is also suitable to describe the transition from disorder to order in the channel geometry.
+The behaviour of $v_a$ versus the noise $\eta$, is almost identical for systems with a channel geometry or PBCs (Fig.~\ref{fig:comparison_channel_PBCs}).
+Only zero noise systems in a channel geometry show deviations from perfect alignment.
 In this case, the system can be "trapped" in a state, for which the swarms aligned to the top wall and to the bottom wall are completely isolated from each other.
 These isolated swarms can move parallel or anti-parallel to each other.
 The latter case results in an order parameter smaller than 1.
-Hence, the mean order of 30 runs for $\eta=0$ is smaller than 1 (Fig.\ref{fig:comparison_pipe_PBCs}).
+Hence, the mean order of 30 runs for $\eta=0$ is smaller than 1 (Fig.~\ref{fig:comparison_channel_PBCs}).

-The standard deviation of $v_a$ for $\eta=0$ is relatively large (Fig.\ref{fig:comparison_pipe_PBCs}).
-Therefore, we performed parameter sweeps with 1000 up to 4000 runs each, for systems with zero noise.
+The standard deviation of $v_a$ for $\eta=0$ is relatively large (Fig.~\ref{fig:comparison_channel_PBCs}).
+Therefore, we performed parameter sweeps with 1000-4000 runs each, for systems with zero noise.
 These simulations showed that the mean of the order parameter is always in the range of $0.75 \pm 0.2 $ independent of system size, particle density or particle velocity.
-Assuming that every possible state is equally probable, we derived the expectation value of the order parameter for zero noise as (see also Appendix \ref{Statistical solution for order in pipe})
+Assuming that every possible state is equally probable, we derived the expectation value of the order parameter for zero noise as (see also Appendix \ref{Statistical solution for order in channel})

 The obtained value of $<v_a>$ matches the mean value of $v_a$ from the simulations.
 This supports the observation that the system behaviour does not depend on the model parameters system size, particle velocity, and particle density.